nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Expected Outcome:
 ![ViewStudentCommand](images/ViewStudentCommand.png)
+Figure 4.2.4a Expected outcome of performing the `viewStudent` command

 #### 4.2.5 List all students in a tutorial group: `listStudent`
 Lists all students in the Student view.